officialGaurav/MovieRecommendations/README.md

 Movie Recommendations React App with Validation and Testing This project provides a React application for recommending movies based on genre and showtime availability.
 It incorporates user input validation and unit tests for a robust and maintainable solution.

+Functionality
+The program takes two inputs:

+genre (string): The desired genre of the movie. time (string): The current time in the format "HH:MM".

 Features:
 Recommends movies based on user-specified genre.
 - Filters recommendations based on showtimes at least 30 minutes after the user-provided time.